- New Content

 This is the Book "Interpreter--Morning and Evening" by

 Charles Haddon Spurgeon.
-This is similar to Spurgeon's
+This Book is now Complete

 This .refi (HD) Reference work requires Version 11.2 of